pedromorgan/xlrd/doc/source/tutorial.rst

   time_value = xldate_as_tuple(sheet.cell(3,4).value,book.datemode)
   print time(*time_value[3:])
   print datetime(*time_value)
-  dates.py

 Caveats:

-* Excel files have two possible date modes, one for files originally created on Windows and one for files originally created on an Apple machine.
-This is expressed as the ``datemode`` attribute of ``xlrd.Book`` objects and **must** be passed to :func:`xlrd.xldate_as_tuple`.
+*   Excel files have two possible date modes
+    *   one for files originally created on Windows
+    *   and one for files originally created on an Apple machine.
+*   This is expressed as the :py:attr:`~xlrd.book.Book.datemode` attribute of :py:class:`~xlrd.book.Book` objects and **must** be passed to :func:`~xlrd.xldate.xldate_as_tuple`.

-* The Excel file format has various problems with dates before 3 Jan 1904 that can cause date ambiguities that can result in :func:`xlrd.xldate_as_tuple` raising an :class:`xlrd.XLDateError`.
+* The Excel file format has various problems with dates before 3 Jan 1904 that can cause date ambiguities that can result in :func:`~xlrd.xldate.xldate_as_tuple` raising an :class:`~xlrd.xldate.XLDateError`.

 * The Excel formula function ``DATE()`` can return unexpected dates in certain circumstances.

 Boolean
 ~~~~~~~

-These are represented by the ``xlrd.XL_CELL_BOOLEAN`` constant.
+*   These are represented by the :py:const:`xlrd.XL_CELL_BOOLEAN` constant.

-Cells of this type will have values that are ``bool`` objects.
+*   Cells of this type will have values that are :func:`bool` objects.

 Error
 ~~~~~

-These are represented by the ``xlrd.XL_CELL_ERROR`` constant.
+*   These are represented by the :py:data:`xlrd.XL_CELL_ERROR` constant.

-Cells of this type will have values that are integers representing specific error codes.
+*   Cells of this type will have values that are integers representing specific error codes.

-The ``error_text_from_code`` dictionary can be used to turn error codes into error messages:
+*   The ``error_text_from_code`` dictionary can be used to turn error codes into error messages:

 ::

-  from xlrd import open_workbook,error_text_from_code
+  from xlrd import open_workbook, error_text_from_code

   book = open_workbook('types.xls')
   sheet = book.sheet_by_index(0)

   print error_text_from_code[sheet.cell(5,2).value]
   print error_text_from_code[sheet.cell(5,3).value]
-  errors.py
+  # errors.py

-For a simpler way of sensibly displaying all cell types, see ``xlutils.display``.
+For a simpler way of sensibly displaying all cell types, see :py:func:`xlutils.display`.

 Empty / Blank
 ~~~~~~~~~~~~~